gillianassi/Portfolio/src/markdown/Research/LockFreeOrderedList.md

  ## Why use pointer tags in this situation?

- We want to mark a node for delete (logically delete), while using CAS to keep it lock free. if we would use a seperate variable, new ABA problems could be introduced By using CAS, a thread will try to change the value of pNext to the tagged version in a lock free manner This means we will have a dubble CAS to ensure this linked list is thread safe and lock free.
+ We want to mark a node for delete (logically delete), while using CAS to keep it lock-free. if we would use a separate variable, new ABA problems could be introduced By using CAS, a thread will try to change the value of pNext to the tagged version in a lock-free manner This means we will have a doubble CAS to ensure this linked list is thread-safe and lock-free.
  <br> <br>

  ## What options do I have to clean up the marked node?